“There can be no happiness if the things we believe in are different from the things we do.” ~Freya Stark

 Freya’s father and mother were first cousins.
 Robert Stark was born in England and Flora Stark in Italy.
 They met for the first time when Flora was 17 and married a year later.
 Robert had artistic aspirations and just enough money to keep his family in genteel bohemian style.

 The story goes that Freya was born in Paris, where they studied art.
 They lived for a few years in Dartmoor, but Flora found it too dreary.
 They moved to Asolo in Italy, but Robert missed the English countryside.
 They had another daughter, Vera, and settled into a pattern of relocation and resentment.

 When Freya was ten, her mother ran off with an Italian royal 19 years her junior.
 But the proposition was business, not passion.
 Count Mario wanted open a rug factory to employ his impoverished denizens.

-Flora Stark was swept away by his vision.
-She secretly financed the operation.
-When Robert found out, he was enraged.
-Flora left him and took the girls to Dronero, Italy to oversee her venture.
+He inflamed Flora Stark with his vision and she secretly financed it.
+When Robert found out, he exploded.
+Flora left him and took her daughters to Dronero, Italy to oversee the venture.